April 13, 2021

 Please continue to be engaged with your DB Schenker Account Managers on your latest plans, prices and projections.
 They will invest the utmost effort to support your business with corresponding solutions.

-(Dec 8, 2020) - There are no updates on significantly impacted operations due to COVID-19, with status largely remaining unchanged.
+(Apr 13, 2021) - There are no updates on any impacted operations due to COVID-19, with status largely remaining unchanged.

-Though resurging COVID-19 infections are evident and tight controls remain in some countries across APAC, our air freight operations remain available to support customer needs.
-Delays will be expected in customs clearance and transportation.
+Control measures remain in effect.
+Our air freight operations remain available to support customer needs.
+Delays / backlog may be expected in customs clearance and transportation.
 Alternatives to move / transport cargo via other gateways / routes are being established and stop-gap measures for labor / driver shortages are being deployed where necessary.
 Customers may contact the respective DB Schenker representatives for support or solutions if required.

 Capacity is expected to remain volatile.
-We remain vigilant in monitoring the situation, to mitigate events with potential impact to operations.
+We remain vigilant in monitoring the situation to mitigate events with potential impact to operations.
 Do refer to our Global Flight Network’s additional scheduled charter services for more solutions that can meet your needs.

-(Dec 8, 2020) - Overall, the air freight operations in the countries remain uninterrupted and we continue to serve our customers.
-Our regional and global preferred carriers are seen to gradually increase the frequency of passenger cargo flights.
+(Apr 13, 2021) - Overall, the air freight operations in the countries remain uninterrupted and we continue to serve our customers.
+Only international passenger flights have been suspended in Saudi Arabia and Oman until further notice.

 No operational restrictions for air cargo business